OSU-CS362-F16/362Exercises/templates/hw4/README.md

 ### Part 3)

-**BEFORE ATTEMPTING THIS SECTION: Comment out all of the functions within `SimpleBlackjackTest` and uncomment your code from your test suite!
-Your tests must achieve the target WITHOUT using the SimpleBlackjack class**
+**BEFORE ATTEMPTING THIS SECTION: Comment out all of the functions within `SimpleBlackjackTest` and `SimpleBlackjack` and uncomment your code from your test suite!
+Your tests must achieve the target WITHOUT using the SimpleBlackjack class, but you don't need to cover that class in the percentage calculation below**

 Now measure the coverage of your test suit.
 If you have less than 75% line coverage, fill in the gaps and until you achieve it.
 Take a screenshot of your coverage and submit it as `submissions/hw4/P3.<jpg/pdf>`.